DavidREsc/Crypto-Portfolio-Tracker/README.md

 git clone https://github.com/DavidREsc/Crypto-Portfolio-Tracker.git
 ```

-Find the example.env file within the directory server/config
+1. Find the example.env file within the directory server/config
-Enter your own environment variables for the Coinranking api key and jwt secret
+2. Enter your own environment variables for the Coinranking api key and jwt secret
+3. Rename the file to dev.env

 In the root of the project enter the command: